yingweiwo

 Additional Infomation

-Alpha-mangostin is a member of the class of xanthones that is 9H-xanthene substituted by hydroxy group at positions 1, 3 and 6, a methoxy group at position 7, an oxo group at position 9 and prenyl groups at positions 2 and 8.
-Isolated from the stems of Cratoxylum cochinchinense, it exhibits antioxidant, antimicrobial and antitumour activities.
-It has a role as an antineoplastic agent, an antimicrobial agent, an antioxidant and a plant metabolite.
-It is a member of xanthones, a member of phenols and an aromatic ether.
+α-Xanthocyanin belongs to the xanthones class of compounds with the structure 9H-xanthones, substituted with hydroxyl groups at positions 1, 3, and 6, a methoxy group at position 7, a carbonyl group at position 9, and isopentenyl groups at positions 2 and 8.
+It was isolated from the stem of hawthorn (Cratoxylum cochinchinense) and possesses antioxidant, antibacterial, and antitumor activities.
+It can be used as an antitumor agent, antibacterial agent, antioxidant, and plant metabolite.
+It belongs to the xanthones, phenols, and aromatic ethers.

-See also: Garcinia mangostana fruit rind (part of).
+See also: Garcinia mangostana pericarp (partial).

 Therapeutic Uses

-*Xanthones; Protein Kinase Inhibitors
+Xanthones; Protein kinase inhibitors

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.